Connectionism

-Basic principles
+Basic principle

 The central connectionist principle is that mental phenomena can be described by interconnected networks of simple and often uniform units.
 The form of the connections and the units can vary from model to model.
 For example, units in the network could represent neurons and the connections could represent synapses, as in the human brain.
+This principle has been seen as an alternative to GOFAI and the classical theories of mind based on symbolic computation, but the extent to which the two approaches are compatible has been the subject of much debate since their inception.